How to make a probiotic-rich pineapple vinegar using the leftover rind of a fresh pineapple.

 When making your own homemade pineapple vinegar, always ensure you thoroughly wash and clean the skin of your pineapple with a vegetable brush before you start using it in any pineapple recipes.
 The rind can harbour bacteria and dirt which you don’t want getting into your vinegar.
 Ensure your jars have also been cleaned and sterilised beforehand.
 You don’t want any undesirable bacteria growing in your pineapple vinegar – just the beneficial kind!

 When making this vinegar, you don’t want to cap your jar tightly as this cuts off air circulation which can kill the beneficial bacteria and yeasts fermenting your vinegar.
 Instead, place some cheesecloth or other breathable material over the top and affix it with a rubber band.
-This cover will help keep bugs out and still allow air-flow to your vinegar (though beware of ants – they love this stuff).
+This cover will help keep bugs out and still allow air-flow to your vinegar (though beware of ants).
 Stirring the vinegar gently everyday for 3-4 weeks will help to further aerate the vinegar and promote healthy fermentation.

 After the 3-4 week mark, you can taste your vinegar to see if its reached your desired tartness, then just strain out the leftover pineapple pieces (you can compost them after this) and pour your finished vinegar into bottles.
 You may even find your pineapple vinegar has grown some vinegar “Mother” (it looks similar to kombucha SCOBY) which you can use as a starter for your next batch of vinegar!
 This “Mother” looks like a white-ish skin that sits at the top or bottom of the jar.
 Using the mother can speed up the fermentation process to just over a week.
 But before we get ahead of ourselves, let’s make our first batch of pineapple vinegar!